PacktPublishing/Node.js-Design-Patterns-Third-Edition/13-messaging-and-integration-patterns/05-pubsub-redis-streams/README.md

 # 05-pubsub-redis-streams

-This sample demonstrates how to Redis streams to provide persistent message storage and real-time capabilities to a chat application
+This sample demonstrates how to use Redis streams to provide persistent message storage and real-time capabilities to a chat application

 ## Run